CHAPTER ONE from my SOON TO BE PUBLISHED NOVEL!!

 The conversation, from what I can recall, goes like this: “I don’t know how this happened.
 How can $120,000 get wiped out in less than twenty-four hours?
 I can’t lose this money.
 What are my options?”

 He doesn’t laugh, he doesn’t yell.

-He doesn’t say, YOU STUPID, STUPID GIRL.
+He doesn’t say, YOU STUPID, STUPID IDIOT,.
 WHAT HAVE YOU DONE?

 But I’m embarrassed and ruined.
 “It’s APPLE,” I say, “how can this go down?
 If I roll the contracts, will that buy me time?
 What about the split – will the split help the contracts by doubling?”

 I’m grasping at straws.

 I hear him breathe on the other line.
 His voice doesn’t change.
 He’s steady.

 He is the life jacket right now and I am drowning.